thiensean/DeepLearningCV/README.md

 ResNet allows very deep networks by learning the residual representation functions instead of learning the signal representation directly.
 [21]

-One unique characteristic of ResNet vs plain networks is that it uses skip connections.
-By adding a skip connection to add the input to the output after multiple weight layers.
+One unique characteristic of ResNet vs plain networks is that it uses skip connections, by adding a skip connection to add the input to the output after multiple weight layers.
 [21]

 A very effective way of visualizing this example was given in article "Review: ResNet — Winner of ILSVRC 2015 (Image Classification, Localization, Detection), by Dr Sik-Ho Tsang [21].
 Where the weight layers in between the input x and output are represented by F(x), the resulting output H(x) is given by H(x) = F(x) + x.